interstateone/LLDBWrapper/README.md

 Lessons from History
 --------------------
--	I have tried to generate SWIG-like C API from C++ source code, but I realised it require too much work, and I don't have such time.
+-	I have tried to generate SWIG-like C API from C++ source code, but I realised it require too much work and Swift compiler is not stable enough yet.
+I don't have such time.
 DO NOT TRY THIS AT HOME EVER AGAIN.